01722 422 300

 Industrial deafness is also known as noise induced hearing loss.

-It has been observed that more than 170,000 people in the UK are suffering from the condition.
-Our ears are not meant to take too much noise for a very long time.
+It has been reported that more than 170,000 people in the UK are suffering from some form of industrial deafness.
+That’s almost one in 300!
+Our ears are simply not meant to take too much noise for a very long time.

 When people work regularly in very noisy workplaces, they develop different kinds of hearing problems such as: